JessiVelazquez/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+- Write an instance method called findMaximumValue().
+Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.
+You can assume that the values stored in the Binary Tree will be numeric.

 ## Approach & Efficiency